Canister Purge Valve Replacement

 You may expect to spend anywhere in the range of $70 to $200 in total to completely replace the old purge valve with a new one.
 The parts only would cost about $40 to $150, depending on where you buy them from.
 If you add a professional mechanic’s cost, you would need to add another $50 to $100.
 You can save this money if you are planning to be your mechanic!

-When you are planning a budget for your canister purge valve replacement cost, you would need to keep a few factors in mind.
+When you are planning a budget for your canister purge valve replacement cost, you will need to keep a few factors in mind.
 Luxury cat fittings and digital sensors surge the price of repair costs of modern cars.
 That’s why models with PCM might require more cost to replace the purge valve.

 Other than the model of the car, your location is what determines how much your mechanic will charge on an hourly basis.
 In places such as California, the replacement costs are sky-high due to the expensive mechanic rate.
-Likewise, states like South Dakota and West Virginia mechanics charge a lot lower.
+Likewise, in states like South Dakota and West Virginia mechanics charge a lot lower.

-Canister Purge Valve Replacement: Does My Valve Need Replacement?
+Does My Canister Purge Valve Need Replacement

 One way is to have your purge valve tested for confirmation.
 There are a few ways in which you can test your purge valve and the appropriate method can best be decided by reading the instruction manual.
 This is because the make and model of your vehicle will determine what type of test would concur and suit best.